-By hitting these muscle groups twice a week, you can prioritize your chest on one day, and hit your shoulders with less intensity - even a seemingly simple dumbbell workout might still drive home a great deal of gains without any significant burn out.
+By hitting these muscle groups twice a week, you can prioritize your chest on one day, and hit your shoulders with less intensity - even a seemingly simple dumbbell-only workout might still drive home a great deal of gains without any significant burn out.
 Then rest up for one or two days, and hit shoulders first, then chest with less intensity.

 In fact, this strategy may even be better than just training each muscle group once per week.
 Studies have shown that muscle protein synthesis - building muscle - only lasts for up to 48 hours after weight training.
 So waiting a full week between training sessions is leaving gains on the table!